Reading time: 4 min.

 Minoxidil is most effective in the early stages of hair loss, so it’s less likely to have a substantial impact on regrowth at Norwood stage 6 [1].
 This is especially true when compared with Dutasteride and Finasteride.

 When your hair loss progresses to Norwood 5 or later, you’ll almost certainly need a hair transplant to restore your hair to a reasonable level of thickness.
-At this point, a hair transplant can only achieve so much; so temper your expectations if you have severe hair loss.
+At this point, hair transplantation can only achieve so much.
+Therefore, it’s recommended that you temper your expectations if you have severe hair loss.

 That said, many hair transplant patients see huge increases in hair density even if they’re almost completely bald.
 So if you’re unhappy with your hair, it’s worth talking to a hair transplant specialist to see how many grafts you’ll need, and whether this is an appropriate treatment for you.